- Barbat skullcap

-Laboratory studies have shown that S. barbata has anticancer properties across a range of cancers.
-Small studies report that it may have benefits in patients with advanced breast cancer, but larger studies are needed.
+Lab studies suggest that S. barbata has anticancer properties.
+A few small studies in humans report that it may benefit patients with advanced breast cancer, but larger studies are needed.

 For Healthcare Professionals

-Scutellaria barbata is a perennial herb prevalent in Korea and southern China.
-It is used along with other herbs in traditional Chinese medicine to treat bacterial infections, hepatitis, and tumors, and is also used as a diuretic.
-It should not be confused with Scutellaria baicalensis.
+Scutellaria barbata is a perennial herb that is used along with other botanicals in traditional Chinese medicine to treat bacterial infections, hepatitis, and tumors.
+It is also used as a diuretic, and should not be confused with Scutellaria baicalensis.